RosarioDavi/travel-square/journals/lena_zhang.md

+November, 29 2022
+Today I reviewed my navbar with Rosario and showed him how to input the bootstrap stylesheet.
+I spent the rest of the day learning React hooks.
+I got started on my create a request component and will continue to work on it tomorrow.
+I did get a CORS issue and will try to fix it tomorrow.

 November 28, 2022
 Today I worked on getting all of comments to show up.
 I pair programmed with Muhammad and he was able to help me debug on what the issues were.
 Afterwards I retested my request and comments endpoints to make sure it all works.
 Afterwards, I moved onto starting the react frontend.
 Rosario and I were getting started on the react and we split up the work with him creating the main page while I worked on the navbar using bootstrap.
 I plan on reviewing react Hooks and functional components before I start on my components tomorrow.